Grand Gulf, Mississippi: Decline

 After the Civil War, Grand Gulf's population continued to decline.
 The Mississippi River slowly shifted westward and the town soon became landlocked.
 By 1900, Grand Gulf had a population of 150.
+By 1937 it was "not much more than a name."

 Today

 The Grand Gulf Military State Park contains a museum with artifacts from the battle and multiple interpretive exhibits, along with the earth works from Forts Wade and Cobun.

 Grand Gulf is the location of the Grand Gulf Nuclear Station.
 After an upgrade in 2012, it is the largest single-unit nuclear power plant in the country and fifth largest in the world.

 The Grand Gulf Mound, an Early Marksville culture archaeological site, is located near Grand Gulf.